metabase/metabase/docs/installation-and-operation/configuring-application-database.md

 We recommend [PostgreSQL](#postgresql), but you can also use [MySQL](https://www.mysql.com/) or [MariaDB](https://www.mariadb.org/).

-The minimum recommended version is MySQL 8.0.17 or MariaDB 10.2.2, and the `utf8mb4` character set is required.
+The minimum recommended version is MySQL 8.0.17 or MariaDB 10.2.2.
+The `utf8mb4` character set is required.

-You can change the application database to use MySQL using environment variables like this:
+You can change the application database to use MySQL using environment variables like so:

 ```sh
 export MB_DB_TYPE=mysql